 February 19, 1473.
-Nicolaus Copernicus was born on this date, 540 years ago.
-Copernicus was a Renaissance astronomer and mathematician.
-He lived at a time when people believed Earth lay enclosed within crystal spheres at the center of the universe.
+Nicolaus Copernicus, a Renaissance astronomer and mathematician, was born on this day in Thorn, Poland.
+At a time when deeply entrenched beliefs placed the Earth at the center of the universe – nested within crystal spheres – he proposed the revolutionary idea that Earth revolves around the sun.
 Can you picture the leap of imagination required for him to conceive of a sun-centered universe?
-The publication of Copernicus’ book – De revolutionibus orbium coelestium (On the Revolutions of the Celestial Spheres) – just before his death in 1543, set the stage for all of modern astronomy.
+His book – “De revolutionibus orbium coelestium” (“On the Revolutions of the Celestial Spheres”) – was published just before his death in 1543.
+It set the stage for all of modern astronomy.

 It was the Greek philosopher Aristotle, however, who proposed that the heavens were literally composed of 55 concentric, crystalline spheres to which the celestial objects were attached.